-Konavle, near Dubrovnik, dances Oil on panel, signed lower left.
-38 x 46 cm Jacques Martin-Ferrières: A life of painting, travel and lightFourth son of the painter Henri Martin, Jacques Martin-Ferrières was very early in his studies under the guidance of his father.
+Paris, on a square La Fine Fourchette Oil on panel, signed lower right 38 x 46 cmJacques Martin-Ferrières: A life of painting, travel and lightFourth son of the painter Henri Martin, Jacques Martin-Ferrières was very early in a good school under the guidance of his father.
 He would definitively devote himself to his passion for painting after studying chemistry, which allowed him, initiated into the requirements of pigments, to prepare his own colors.
 He began with interior decorations, female portraits, already against a backdrop of large landscapes with expressive lines.
 Curious about everything, a musician - of an excellent level in cello and piano - he liked to frequent theaters and concerts where he sketched face after face with a firm and mischievous pencil.
-His first exhibitions at the
+His first exhibitions at the Salon (1920,